-On this page, I will take a closer look at the one Google trick or Easter Egg that gave me the idea for this blog.
+On this page, I will take a closer look at the Google trick or Easter Egg that gave me the idea for this blog.
 I’m almost 100% sure you won’t find a combination of this information anywhere else – almost.

-I’d like to think of this Google trick as probably the most educational one that I know exist at the moment.
-In essence, it’s a complete boredom buster and not in a time-wasting kind of way.
+I’d like to think of this Google trick as probably the most educational one that exists.
+It’s a complete boredom buster and not in a time-wasting kind of way.
 Instead, it helps you learn interesting facts and build general knowledge while having fun.

 What’s cool is that you can hit the “Ask another question” button basically as many times as you like and get almost unlimited question and answer boxes presented to you.

 How and when did this Google trick get started?

 You can see the massive spike in search results around that time.
 It only landed on my radar early in 2017.
 The graph goes back to 2004.
 However, it’s apparent that it only got started in 2015.
 Here’s the trend for this search term:

 The only data I can find about it is either via trends or other news articles.
 It’s safe to assume it was an initiative started by Google.
-Here’s a short video about it, and no, it’s not me in the video.
+Here’s a short video about it.

 Here are some of the fun facts I liked the most: